Have you considered making new year’s resolutions? Some teens do. But, even if you haven’t thought of it, you probably should.

 Keep in mind that setting goals can be challenging.
 Goals should be achievable by you, measurable, and simple and realistic.
 Briefly, this means:

 – Achievable By You: A goal has to be reachable by you.
-A goal like “I will get a girlfriend by March” involves actions by another person.
+A goal like “I will get a girlfriend by March” involves actions by another person (a girl choosing to go out with you).
 Instead, set a goal to “talk to five new girls a week” or “ask a girl out on a date a week.”
 Notice that both of these goals involve things you control.

 – Measurable: A goal like “be happier” isn’t very measurable.
 What does it even mean to be happy?
 If being happier is what you want, two better goals would be “watch a funny youtube video per day” or “exercise outside twice a week.”
 Both are measurable, that is you can clearly determine if you did them or not.